Table of Contents

 Didacte respects the intellectual property rights and interests owned by other parties, and requires that its Users do the same.

-Each and every Instructor must make sure that the resources they broadcast or sell through the Didacte Platform either belong to them in full or are totally free of any rights belonging to other parties.
-Hence, Didacte expressly disclaims any and all liability in regards to the broadcast or sale of resources on which third parties could exercise any kind of rights.
+Each and every Instructor must make sure that the resources they broadcast, distribute, display or sell through the Didacte Platform either belong to them in full, are properly licensed to them for that purpose or are totally free of any rights belonging to other parties.
+Hence, Didacte expressly disclaims any and all liability in regards to the broadcast, distribution, display or sale of intellectual property over which third parties could exercise any kind of rights.

 It is strictly forbidden to reserve a Didacte domain name in view of a future use or in order to secure a resale or to solicit payments.
 Didacte domain names are assigned on a “first come, first served” basis.
 Didacte may at any time rename or terminate inactive accounts.